wilsonephillips/OM-kwrite-theme/README.md

 # OM-kwrite-theme
-OM brand colorscheme for use in KWrite
+OM brand colorscheme for use in KWrite.
+This one has to be imported into kwrite.

 Open the OMDark.theme and click the Download Raw File in the top right of the window or use Ctl+Shft+s Open Kwrite